NYPL/ami-preservation/pami_scripts/README.md

 * `./cms_count.py /Volumes/NYPL_16107/FreezeTest`

+## cms2hdd.py

+For identifying hard drives as part of a CMS collection-level file pull.
+For this to work, you'll need: (1) a master PAMI survey MediaInfo CSV (like the one you'll get from csv_concat.py), and (2) a plain-text list of CMS IDs.
+Will spit out a list of HDDs for you to pull files from (using file_pull.sh!).
+Usage looks like:

+* `./cms2hdd.py /Users/pamiaudio/Desktop/mastermediainfo.csv /Users/pamiaudio/Desktop/cms_tester.txt`

 ## csv_concat.py

 For when cat ain't quite right.
 Will concat a directory of csvs, killing the first row of all but the first csv (so organize yourself carefully).
 Usage is typical: